 Due to instability of base or poor original riding surface (plastic movement of pavement)

 When cracks become deep, road surface material comes off becoming small bowl like ditches.
 These are very important to repair in road maintenance as they cause damage to vehicles and bikes.

 Depressions formed under the wheel due to heavy load, this causes consolidation, deformation or plastic flow.

-Although the best type of surface course is pre-mix carpet for highway maintenance.
+The surface treatment may be single or multiple.
+Although the best type of surface course is pre-mix carpet for roads maintenance.
 The surface treatment methods are employed when:

 - Intensity of traffic is not very high.

 - the pro-mix mixers are not easily available due to long transportation or technical reasons.

 In Highway Maintenance, for good surface treatment it is necessary that:

 - Base course is well prepared to its profile and is made more free from pot holes and ruts.